Teacher Resources

 Example 5 Le serenade interrompue: The harmony changes abruptly from an acoustic collection (-3) to unrelated half-diminished chords, which might be interpreted a few different ways (that is beyond the scope of this blog post).
 Nonetheless, measures…

-Example 5 Le serenade interrompue: The harmony changes abruptly from an acoustic collection (-3) to unrelated half-diminished chords, which might be interpreted a few different ways (that is beyond the scope of this blog post).
-Nonetheless, measures 46-47 are a clear interruption—not only through harmony, but also through volume and texture.
+Example 5 Le serenade interrompue: The harmony changes abruptly from an acoustic collection (-3) to unrelated half-diminished chords, which might be interpreted a few different ways.
+The harmonic shift in mm.
+46-47 is abrupt and striking, functioning clearly as interruption through harmony, texture, and dynamics.

 Example 6 Le serenade interrompue: Measures 80-84, clearly in D major, feature a march-like style not seen in any other section of the piece—the guitarist is competing with other music within his world.
 His sentiment toward this more prolonged inter…